 The award-winning Pirates Weekend Plymouth returns to our shores on Saturday 12 and Sunday 13 May 2018 for two days packed full of family fun.

 Hop aboard the two tall ships that will be docked in Sutton Harbour and imagine you’re sailing the high seas.
-Back on dry land, you can meet Plymouth’s very own Captain Jack Sparrow, Jonty Depp, and his evil adversary Captain Barbosa, or settle down for story-time with Melody the mermaid.
-To keep everyone entertained, sea shanty bands will fill the streets with song while.
+Back on dry land, you can meet Plymouth’s very own Captain Jack Sparrow, Jonty Depp, and his evil adversary, Captain Barbosa.
+Or settle down for story-time with Melody the mermaid.
+To keep everyone entertained, sea shanty bands will fill the streets with song.

 Britain's Ocean City Half Marathon

 Britain’s Ocean City Half Marathon takes place each year in partnership with Plymouth City Council.
 The route is a challenging, yet scenic 13.1-mile course taking in Plymouth’s famous landmarks.